 Minor speeding offenses are usually simple to defend with the help of an attorney.
-The court does not typically require you to make a physical appearance, meaning that your lawyer can appear on your behalf.
-If you’re instructed to take a driving course, completing the course usually leads to the dismissal of any points against your license.
+The court does not typically require you to make a physical appearance, meaning your lawyer can appear on your behalf.
+If you’re instructed to take a driving course, completing the course usually leads to the dismissal of any points against your driver’s license.
 Additionally, you can choose to pay the fine with a check; however, paying traffic tickets does not make your license points disappear.

 A charge of speeding at or more than 50 miles per hour over the limit is a completely different scenario.
 If an officer catches you traveling 90 MPH in a 40 MPH zone, it’s difficult to assert that you didn’t realize your speed.
 A high-speed traffic charge requires the help of an attorney to gather evidence and develop a well-organized defense.
 A traffic lawyer with experience defending high-speed moving violations is crucial to securing your future.